How to Form a Mississippi LLC in 10 Steps

 You need a company name that no other business has the rights to use.
-See our SunDoc article Is My Business Name Available? for help conducting your own name search, or SunDoc can run your name search for a reasonable fee.
+SunDoc can run your name search or reserve your LLC name for a reasonable fee.
 At a minimum, your preferred name must be available in the State of Mississippi.
 It is also wise to check for a registered trademark on your preferred name.

 2. Understand Why You Need an LLC Organizer.

 On your Articles of Organization form, it is imperative that you list an LLC organizer.
 The good news is that your organizer can be anyone, including an attorney who assists you with the organization of your business, a manager or member of your LLC, or someone else, such as a filing company like SunDoc.
 In fact, if you choose SunDoc to prepare your Articles, we (SunDoc) would be your LLC’s official organizer.

 3. Choose a Registered Agent.

 Your next step is to choose a registered agent for your LLC (a firm or a person).
 This will also need to be put onto your Articles of Organization form.
 If you are unsure what a registered agent is or why this role is important, we've created the following article: Registered Agent Service.

 On the Articles of Organization form, you will be asked how you want to manage your LLC — the particular question will ask whether you'd like your LLC to be manager-managed or member-managed.
 In particular, you may choose one or several managers (or all members) to manage your LLC in Mississippi.

 Operating agreements are central to any LLC’s daily functional decisions and financial management.
 Many people think of the operating agreement as the legal engine that pushes your business forward.

 It does things like govern your internal operations for your business’ unique needs, and it also forms provisions and regulations.
 It deals with critical money matters, fiduciary constraints, liability, profit payouts, voting, working capital, overall governance, and much more.
 It is a very important document.